Lindsay Lohan Will Reunite With Her ‘Parent Trap’ Co-Stars For New Special

 “Some good news for 2020!!
 So excited about this!!” a third fan gushed.

 As many Lohan fans will recall, the film was a remake of the 1961 feature of the same name, which starred Hayley Mills as the leading role.
-It was also the Mean Girls actress’ first feature film, where she played twins Hallie Parker and Annie James.
+It was also the Mean Girls actress’ first feature film, in which she played twins Hallie Parker and Annie James.

 The Parent Trap was about the twins meeting each other at summer camp and realizing that their parents Nick (Quaid) and Elizabeth (the late Natasha Richardson) separated them at birth.
 The success from the movie made Lohan a star as she moved onto other roles like Freaky Friday and Georgia Rule with Jane Fonda.
 Several other cast members went on to work on television shows and movies as well.

 Meyers hinted that she was announcing something related to the Disney production on Friday.
-She shared a black and white image of her and Lohan as a young actress during one of the scenes from the feature.
-Underneath the image, which you can see here, she said she was excited to “finally” share the news, and confirmed she isn’t working on a sequel.
+She shared a black-and-white image of her and Lohan as a young actress during one of the scenes from the feature.
+Underneath the image, she said she was excited to “finally” share the news, and confirmed she isn’t working on a sequel.